NicoVIII/Andromeda-for-GOG/README.md

 TBD

 ### Building
+You need .NET Core 2.2 to build Andromeda.
-To build the program use dotnet in the root folder: `dotnet build` This will build the while solution.
+To build the program use `build.sh` or `build.cmd` in the root folder.
+This will build the whole solution.

 To start the program use dotnet and the built `.dll`:
 `dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.2/Andromeda.AvaloniaApp.dll`